Whanauka Martin Awa Clarke Langdon at Te Papa Tongarewa has made this mārama video to show us where to locate Puaka and Matariki in the night sky ✨

 Wondering what the names and significance of each of the visible stars in the Matariki cluster are?
 Te Wānanga o Aotearoa’s Te Iwa o Matariki webpage condenses tohunga kōkōrangi, Prof Rangi Matamua’s go-to text Matariki: the star of the year * and is accompanied by beaut illustrations.

 * Matamua, R. (2017).
 Matariki: the star of the year.
 Wellington, Aotearoa New Zealand: Huia

 Alan Gilmore, former superintendent of the University of Canterbury Mount John Observatory at Tekapo, prepared this pūwharu star chart to help us find our New Year stars:

 You can download your own jpeg copy of it here…

-Download this PDF essay by Dr Jim Williams from Te Tumu about Puaka and Matariki, but take care to reorient the star illustrations for our southern perspective, as they are upside down.
+Download this PDF essay by Dr Jim Williams (formerly at Te Tumu, University of Otago) about Puaka and Matariki, but take care to reorient the star illustrations for our southern perspective, as they are upside down.

 These are rawe too: Ko te whānau o Matariki: Matariki Education Resource 2015 – Part 1 – Part 2 – Part 3